josecarlosmemo/activeBrain/README.md

 <h3 align="center">ActiveBrain</h3>

   <p align="center">
-    It is an interactive and efficient project, which is used to perform a mini-mental test.
+    An interactive and efficient project, which is used to perform a mini-mental test.
 The mini-mental test is a test used to assess cognitive impairment and dementia.
     <br />
     <a href="https://github.com/josecarlosmemo/activeBrain"><strong>Explore the docs »</strong></a>
     <br />